elliahu/atmosphere/README.md

 # Controls
 Once the atmosphere renderer is launched, you can play around.
-- **To update values in number inputs, you need to click and drag left or right**
+- **To update values in number inputs, you need to click and drag left or right**.
+You cannot type values directly.
+Sorry for that.
 - Movement: Using W,A,S,D to fly around, SPACE to fly up and LSHIFT to fly down.
 You can also adjust precise camera position using the camera options window in `Options -> Camera options`
 - What each option in each window does is described in the thesis's appendix